 The Council aims to fully integrate its approach to risk management across all services and activities.
 Using existing systems of internal control, there are a number of routine management processes that support, and are supported by, the Council's risk management approach.
-The key processes are detailed in Table 2 below:
+A selection of the key processes are detailed in Table 2 below: